HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC policy for BYOVD Kernel mode only protection.md

 <br>

-## There are 3 types of Kernel mode drivers that can run on Windows
+## There Are 3 Types of Kernel Mode Drivers That Can Run on Windows

 ### Regular drivers